 Possible Challenges When Cooperating with Polish Developers

 Doing business in any country has its own peculiarities, and Poland is not an exception.
-Therefore, let’s consider two main challenges that might be faced by foreign IT companies when entering the Polish market.
+Therefore, let’s consider two main challenges that might be faced by foreign IT companies when getting software development in Poland.

 According to the Global Business Complexity Index, Poland is ranked 2nd in Europe in terms of the complexity of doing business.
 The reason for that is a rapid change of legislation which doesn’t provide companies with enough reaction time.
 Moreover, Poland possesses a compound tax system, as well as some peculiarities concerning electronic signatures and official documentation submission by foreign companies.
 Thus, before starting your business in Poland you should consult professional legal and tax advisors, or find a reliable service provider who will take care of all the legal compliance issues.

 Employment Contract Difficulties